These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

-(b) Any minor to whom a juvenile court has denied a waiver of notice under OCGA § 15-11-114 (d) may obtain an expedited appeal to this Court.
+Any minor to whom a juvenile court has denied a waiver of notice under O.C.G.A. § 15-11-684 (c) may obtain an expedited appeal to this Court.
 For the purpose of this rule, in computing time, Saturdays, Sundays and holidays shall be included.
-Rule 3 shall govern in the event an expiration date falls on such a date.
+Rule 3, Due Date, shall govern in the event a final due date falls on one of those days.

 A minor seeking an expedited appeal shall file a notice of appeal and a certified copy of the order denying waiver of notice with the Clerk of this Court.
 A copy of the notice of appeal shall also be filed with the juvenile court.
 The name, address and telephone number of the Guardian Ad Litem and any counsel of record shall be included with the notice of appeal.
 Upon receipt of the notice of appeal, this Court shall issue an order to the juvenile court directing that the record and transcript of the hearing be transmitted to and received by this Court within 5 days from the date of filing the notice of appeal with this Court.
 An enumeration of errors shall be filed within the time period for the filing of the record.
 If a brief is desired, it shall also be filed within the time period for the filing of the record.
 No filing fee is required.